-the interaction point.
+In direct sight of the interaction point, on both sides of the central detector, the Zero Degree Calorimeters (ZDCs) are located at zero angle, i.e. are aligned with the beamline axis at the interaction point.
 They are placed beyond the point where the paths of incoming and outgoing beams separate.
-These allow the measurement of stable neutral particles (γ and n) coming from the interaction point, with large pseudorapidities (e.g. $|\eta{n,\gamma}| > 8.3$ in ATLAS and CMS).
+These allow the measurement of stable neutral particles ( $\gamma$ and n) coming from the interaction point, with large pseudorapidities (e.g. $|\eta{n,\gamma}| > 8.3$ in ATLAS and CMS).